OpenAPC/openapc-de/README.md

 ## About

 The aim of this repository is:

 - to release datasets on fees paid for Open Access journal articles by Universities and Research Society Funds under an Open Database License
 - to demonstrate how reporting on fee-based Open Access publishing can be made more transparent and reproducible across institutions.

+At the moment this project provides cost data on 31,305 open access journal articles, amounting to € 57,621,042 and contributed by 93 institutions.

+## How to contribute?

+Any academic institution or research funder paying for Article Process Charges (APCs) can contribute to OpenAPC, no formal registration is required.
+This page([German](https://github.com/OpenAPC/openapc-de/wiki/Handreichung-Dateneingabe)/[English](https://github.com/OpenAPC/openapc-de/wiki/Data-Submission-Handout)) explains the details.

 ## Participating German Universities